 Why So Much Extra Time in World Cup 2022?

-The reason there is more extra time (stoppage time) added to each game in the FIFA World Cup 2022 is that referees were instructed to more accurately measure when the match is stopped for time wasting, substitutions, penalties, red cards, video assistant referee decisions, and goal celebrations.
+There was so much extra time (stoppage time) added to each game in the FIFA World Cup 2022 due to new refereeing instructions to more accurately measure match stops for time wasting, substitutions, penalties, red cards, video assistant referee decisions, and goal celebrations.

 For Qatar 2022, officials received a new directive to be more rigorous in gauging the amount of time lost and adding it back to the end of each half.